-¶2-The Executive Council shall come together at the call of the General Superintendent, who is the presiding officer, and in the absence of such call, in times of emergency, the Executive Council shall assemble itself (Section 113, ¶4).
+Section 127-The Executive Council shall come together at the call of the General Superintendent, who is the presiding officer.

-¶3-All actions of the Executive Council are subject to review by the General Board.
+Section 128-All the actions of the Executive Council are subject to review by the General Board.

 Section 129, ¶1-The duties and responsibilities of the Executive Council shall be: